rvennam/check-scanner/workshop/part1-learn_openshift/exercise-deploy-upload.md

 1. Let's deploy the application by selecting **From Git**.

-1. Enter the repository `https://github.com/rvennam/check-scanner-upload` in the Git Repo URL field.
+1. Enter the repository `https://github.com/rvennam/check-scanner-upload` in the Git Repo URL field and click anywhere outside of the field.

 1. Under **Builder**, notice that **Node.js** is automatically selected

     ![](../assets/ocp-configure-git.png)

-2. Click **Create** at the bottom of the window to build and deploy the application.
+2. Keep the default options and click **Create** at the bottom of the window to build and deploy the application.

 Your app is now being built and deployed.
+OpenShift will:
+    1. retrieve the source code from GitHub
+    2. build a container Image
+    3. push the Image to the Image Registry
-OpenShift will retrieve the source code from GitHub, build a container image, push the image to the image registry, and then run a container in a pod.
+    4. create a container from the image and run it inside a Pod

 ## View the Check Upload app